-Don't Demand eye contact Get too close Talk too much Ask too many questions Make promises you cannot keep (I'll make sure you are safe.)
-Use platitudes (this will make you stronger later) Say, "you should be over this by now," or "you have to forgive the perpetrators(s) so you can start to heal."
+Don't Demand eye contact Get too close Talk too much Ask too many questions Make promises you cannot keep ("I'll make sure you will be fine.")
+Use platitudes ("This will make you stronger later") Say, "you should be over this by now," or "you have to forgive the perpetrator(s) so you can start to heal."
 Touch without spoken permission Talk about your own trauma keep the focus on the survivor.
 Ask survivor to tell you about the traumatic incident(s)